Gum Disease, North Dallas TX

 Nonsurgical Deep Cleaning Utilizing the Dental Endoscope

-Most people, over time, build up tartar around their teeth under the gum line.
-Effective daily oral hygiene can minimize that buildup by removing the bacterial plaque that influences tartar formation, since tartar is an encrustation on the teeth formed by salivary secretions.
+Most people, over time, build up tartar on their teeth under the gum line.
 Tartar on the root surface is like dirt in a wound, it must be removed for the wound to heal.
-Tartar below the gum has traditionally been removed by blind scraping the root surface without seeing the deposit.
+In the early stages of gum disease, tartar below the gum has traditionally been removed by blind scraping the root surface without seeing the deposit.
 Today, we understand that this “blind” approach can leave bacteria and tartar at the tooth, which in turn can lead to re-infection.

-The dental endoscope is a device with a very small camera that allows us to look at tartar without lifting back the gum tissue.
+The dental endoscope is a device with a very small camera that allows us to look at tartar without surgery.
 This allows more of the bacteria and tartar to be removed.
 The device magnifies surfaces up to 50 times, allowing the visualization of deposits invisible to the naked eye.
 For the patient this means a cleaner tooth, better gum repair and, in many cases, no need for surgical intervention.
+It works best to treat the early stages of bone loss.

 Videoscope-Assisted Minimally Invasive Surgery (V-MIS)